-Trade Support Loans are loans paid in instalments totalling up to $20,000, over the life of the apprenticeship.
-These loans help Australian Apprentices with everyday costs while they complete their apprenticeship.
+Trade Support Loans are loans paid to an eligible Australian Apprentice in instalments totaling up to $20,000 over the life of the apprenticeship.
+These loans assist Australian Apprentices with everyday costs while they complete their Australian Apprenticeship.

 The Programme started on 21 July 2014.

-Trade Support Loans are available to Australian Apprentices undertaking a certificate III or IV level qualification leading to certain priority trade occupations that currently appear on the National Skills Needs List as well as a number of agriculture and horticulture qualifications at the certificate II, III and IV levels.
+Trade Support Loans are available to Australian Apprentices undertaking a certificate III or IV level qualification leading to a priority trade occupation that currently appears on the National Skills Needs List as well as a number of agriculture and horticulture qualifications at the certificate II, III and IV levels.
 For more information on eligible qualifications, please refer to the Trade Support Loans Priority List Fact Sheet.

 The Living Away From Home Allowance (LAFHA) is an allowance for eligible Australian Apprentices of any age during the first three years of training if they have to move away from their parents’ or guardians’ home in order to take up or retain an Australian Apprenticeship.

-User Choice is a national policy whereby State and Territory Governments fund RTOs to provide structured training to Australian Apprentices.
+User Choice is a national policy whereby State and Territory Governments fund Registered Training Organisations to provide structured training to Australian Apprentices.